etfovac/watermark/README.md

 Several attacks (signal degradations such as noise, dithering, filtering, cropping) on marked image were conducted.
 Attacked images are saved and the watermark is extracted.
 Robustness of DWT vs DCT is graded based on the quality of extracted watermark.
-The measure used is the coefficient of correlation (0-100%).
+The measure used is the Correlation coefficient (0-100% or 0-1).

 References: